ABOUT MELANIE – OUTDOOR ADVENTURE

 WRITER, BLOGGER, SPEAKER

 I was born in Chicago and lived there until fourth grade, when my family moved to Sheboygan, Wisconsin, a medium-sized city on the shores of Lake Michigan.
-I always wanted to be a writer; I started creating my own newspapers, filled with fake news (yikes!), when I was 7 or 8.
-I always longed to travel, too.
+Ever since I was in elementary school, I wanted to be a writer, crafting fake newspapers as young as 7 or 8 years old.
+And I’d always longed to travel.

 After high school, I went to St. Norbert College in De Pere, Wisconsin, where I graduated summa cum laude with degrees in communication arts and political science.
 A few years later, I obtained a Master’s Degree in religious studies.
 (Nothing like combining religion, politics and journalism!)
 After stints as a radio news reporter and press secretary in the Wisconsin State Legislature, I found my true calling as a freelance writer.